eatdust/futilities/README.md

 * scheduler: A basic Message Passing Interface (MPI) queue scheduler.
-It distributes an equal list of jobs to various MPI process; when some of these processes have finished their load, they can start stealing work to the others.
+It distributes an equal list of jobs to various MPI processes.
+When some of these processes have finished their load, they can start stealing work to the others.

+* index: A little module to shuffle array indexing.

 * iopara: A module to wrap-up some parallel writting function of the Message Passing Interface (MPI) library.